 Saint-Tropez is a coastal town on the French Riviera, in the Provence-Alpes-Côte d’Azur region.
-Located in the south-eastern France, this tiny little gem enjoys a Mediterranean climate with mild winters and warm summers.
+Located in south-eastern France, this tiny little gem enjoys a Mediterranean climate with mild winters and warm summers.

-HOW TO GET TO SAINT-TROPEZ
+HOW TO GET TO SAINT-TROPEZ, FRANCE

 While Saint-Tropez may be one of the most well-known resorts on the French Riviera, getting to this little town is not as easy as you could think.
 Thinking of driving to St Tropez?
 Even though it is possible, there are a few things to consider before you set off.
 At peak periods in summer expect traffic jams on the main road.
-A drive along one of the most scenic coastal routes of Europe can turn into a true adventure.
+A drive along one of the most scenic coastal routes of Europe can, therefore, turn into a true adventure.

 St Tropez is a rather small town, so there is no train station.
 The nearest train station to Saint Tropez is ’Saint-Raphaël-Valescure’ (situated in Saint Raphaël, 39 km from Saint-Tropez).
-You can take the train down to Saint Raphael and then catch the express boat to Saint Tropez which will take about an hour.
+You can take the train down to Saint Raphael and then catch the express boat to Saint Tropez, which will take about an hour.

 The best way to get around is the ferry from Nice to St. Tropez (from the end of May to the end of September).
-After the 2 ½ hour cruise ride with amazing views of the Côte d’Azur you will arrive at the Port of Saint Tropez.
+After the 2 ½ hour cruise ride with amazing views of the Côte d’Azur, you will arrive at the Port of Saint Tropez.
 Here you will have 5 hours to discover town before you will have to catch the boat back at 4.30 pm.
-We decided for this option because we wanted to relax and appreciate the beauty of the French towns from the water.
+We decided on this option because we wanted to relax and appreciate the beauty of the French towns from the water.
 The scenery was absolutely breath-taking.

-THINGS TO DO IN SAINT-TROPEZ
+THE BEST THINGS TO DO IN SAINT-TROPEZ FRANCE

 You will be pleasantly surprised how suited Saint-Tropez is for pedestrians, even with all the exclusive locations.
 Most sights are within easy reach of the marina.

-VIEUX PORT (OLD PORT)
+2. VIEUX PORT (OLD PORT)

-CITADELLE DE SAINT-TROPEZ
+3. CITADELLE DE SAINT-TROPEZ

 Perched high above the town, Citadelle de Saint Tropez offers an almost 360° breath-taking views over the Gulf of Saint Tropez, the colourful rooftops and the luxury yachts in the harbour.